Tokyo retains title as Michelin's gourmet capital

 "We serve traditional court dishes.
 And for us winning the Michelin stars is a recognition that authentic Korean food has been recognized in Japan."

 Among 247 starred Tokyo restaurants, 52 received two stars and 179 received one star.
-By comparison, Paris has only 70 starred restaurants in the guide published by the French tyre maker.
+By comparison, Paris has only 70 starred restaurants in the guide published by the French tire maker.

 The awards are highly respected in Japan, one of the world's most food-obsessed nations and the guide's latest edition marks continued expansion of Japan's coverage.